PuneetGopinath/colors-logger/README.md

 If the 2nd argument or `type` argument is omitted, then it will be considered as log.

-The 3rd argument or `tags` argument, if say, wjich category this log belongs to.
+The 3rd argument or `tags` argument, tags of that log.